If you're running the Feast Plugin, please use the theme update with Feast Plugin instructions instead.

 - change to a different them, like the twenty-fifteen theme (no longer required in 3.2.0+)

 - delete your theme (no longer required in 3.2.0+)

 - upload and activate the updated theme file

-- go to widgets, and move your widgets from the “inactive widgets” at the bottom, into their widget areas
+- if necessary, go to widgets, and move your widgets from the “inactive widgets” at the bottom, into their widget areas

 - check your blog's homepage and posts to make sure everything settled back in